Optimizing Road Use in a Congested City

 Lead Regional Cooperation Specialist, South Asia Department, Asian Development Bank

-Li Dongxiang has 30 years of experience in development finance, project management, regional cooperation and integration, public-private partnership, and knowledge management.
-Mr. Li currently leads ADB’s support for the regional cooperation and integration initiatives of the BIMSTEC and the SAARC.
-He developed methodologies for cross-project learning, published prototype knowledge products, and established the Asian Think Tank Network.
-He served as director of the ADB Division in Ministry of Finance of the PRC, and advisor in the World Bank’s PRC Office.
+Li Dongxiang has 30 years of experience in development finance, project management, RCI, PPP, and knowledge management.
+Mr. Li currently leads ADB’s support for the RCI initiatives of the BIMSTEC and the SAARC.
+He developed methodologies for cross-project learning, published prototype knowledge products, and established the Asian Think Tank Network, and started the South Asia Innovation Project Brief series.
+He served as director of the ADB Division in Ministry of Finance of the PRC, and advisor in the World Bank’s PRC Office before joining ADB.

 Leave your question or comment in the section below: